csiro/genomator/README.md

 A cardinality SAT solver and python wrapper built, which is compatible with Genomator.

+### /genomator-web

+AngularJS project for a website (with Terraform AWS deploy configuration) for a website version of Genomator

 ## Licensing
 - The main codebase (in `/genomator`) is licensed under the CSIRO Non-Commercial License (based on BSD 3-Clause Clear).
 - The optional module in `/tinicard` is based on a GPLv2+ codebase and is therefore licensed under the GNU GPLv2+.